Choices Rising virtual abortion pill clinic in CA and HI graphic 4

 residents.

-You’ll receive an email from them once your prescription has been submitted by one of our health care providers.
+You’ll receive an email once your prescription has been submitted by one of our health care providers.
 The email includes important information, including your tracking number.
-The email will come from noreply@honeybeehealth.com.
+The email will come from noreply@honeybeehealth.com or info@choicesrising.com

 If you don’t see it, try checking your spam folder.

-The package will arrive in a plain white packaging to protect your privacy.
-The return address is listed as “HH” to ensure it’s not obvious who the sender is.
+The package will arrive in a plain packaging to protect your privacy.
+The return address is listed as “HH” or “CR” to ensure it’s not obvious who the sender is.

-Once we’ve received your request for medical abortion, a provider will review your information within 24-48 business hours (weekends and holidays excluded).
-If you’re approved for treatment, your prescription will be submitted to our mail-order pharmacy partner, Honeybee
+Once we’ve received your request for medical abortion, a provider will review your information within 8-12 business hours (weekends and holidays excluded).
+If you’re approved for treatment, your prescription will be submitted to our pharmacy.

 The pharmacy will mail the medication directly to your address via USPS Standard Shipping which should arrive in 3-5 business days.

-If you do not reside in California or Hawaii, feel free to research the possibility of obtaining a virtual mailing address.
+If you do not reside in California, Colorado or Hawaii, feel free to research the possibility of obtaining a virtual mailing address.

 In other words, medications are not prescribed and packages are not shipped on Saturday or Sunday.
 Occasionally, further delays may come into play.